shorn/zinc/readme.md

 ## Project structure

-Monorepo, Typescript codebase, using NPM to build and deploy.
+It's all Typescript, structured as a monorepo, using NPM to build and deploy.

 There's no CI/CD infrastructure, though I may standup a CDK pipeline one day.